“Anybody near Manchester & available to cover the Saddleworth Moor fires?”

 Up on the ridge…

 Water was being moved (Sorry….Pumped) around to where they needed it.
 The constantly changing wind direction was creating an additional challenge for the firefighters.
+One crew pumps it’s 1000 gallons of water up the rock face, to another crew on the ridge to fight the fire

 2 Pump crews were working different ends of the fire line.
 While one crew were putting out small flash fires, another crew were continuing to douse down the hot peaty ground.
 One firefighter described it as “….been like playing ‘Splat-A-Rat’ for days!
 No sooner we put an area out, the fire travels underground through the peat & pops out somewhere else”